Education

 Missouri S&T education program graduates will . . .

-1. Create learning experiences that make the central concepts, structures, and tools of inquiry of the discipline(s)of subject matter meaningful and engaging for all students.
+1. Create learning experiences that make the subject matter meaningful and engaging for all students.

 2. Provide learning opportunities that are adapted to diverse learners and support the intellectual, social, and personal development of all students.